 Rain Idioms and Expressions

 The English language is rich with idioms and expressions that draw inspiration from rain.
-From “it’s raining cats and dogs” to “saving for a rainy day”, these expressions reflect the varied moods and attitudes associated with rainfall.
+For example, “it’s raining cats and dogs” and “saving for a rainy day”.
 Here are some more idioms featuring rain:

 (To take a) Rain check: Postponing a plan or an invitation until a later date.